-Preserving land is one of the easiest and most effective ways to protect our environment.
-It protects our water and air, provides natural habitat, and enhances the quality of life for the whole community.
+Preserving protects our water and air, provides natural wildlife habitat, and enhances the quality of life for the whole community.
 Studies show that time spent outdoors has real health benefits from improving short-term memory and lowering stress levels to improving your eyesight and living longer (Business Insider Apr.
 22, 2016).
-Not only are these protected lands important to the environment, but they are an important part of our historical and cultural identity here in Delaware.
+Not only are these protected lands important to the environment and our communities’ health, but they are an important part of our historical and cultural identity here in Delaware.

 Since 1964, Delaware Nature Society has been a major force in the protection of the state’s natural heritage.
 Through coalition building, advocating for dedicated state funding.
-We manage almost 2,000 acres of land statewide and has protected more than 480 acres through conservation easements and deed restrictions.
-One of our citizen-involved land protection programs is the Red Clay Valley Scenic Byway.
+We manage almost 2,000 acres of land statewide and have protected more than 1,200 acres through land acquisitions, conservation easements, and deed restrictions, we have protected over 1,200 acres of land.

 Placing a conservation easement on your land is one of the most personal ways to protect land.
 Each easement is unique in the manner the land is protected and reflects each family’s personal story and wishes for the future.
 Read the Isaacs/Issacs-Green Family Land Preservation story.

 Discover one of our land protection programs – the Red Clay Valley Scenic Byway program.
 If you live in the Red Clay Valley, you can join the Red Clay Valley Scenic Byway Alliance by contacting Ginger North, Director of Conservation.

 Development pressure had been increasing and farmlands and fields were disappearing.
 The ecological and aesthetic values of remaining forest and fields